MQKGitHub/Windows-Fundamentals/README.md

 ### 🪟 Windows Fundamentals 3
 - Looked at the built-in security features of Windows like Defender, BitLocker, Firewall, and updates to understand how they keep a system protected.
 - Learned how to manage protection settings, perform scans, and navigate tools like Device Security and Volume Shadow Copies.

+### 🏢 Active Directory Basics
+- Learned the core structure of Active Directory including domains, organisational units, users, groups, and trust relationships.
+- Explored how AD is used in enterprise environments for authentication, authorisation, and centralised management of resources.

 ---